joeavanzato/LogBoost/README.md

 * via file in current working directory named 'mm_api.txt'

 The tool will automatically download and extract the latest version of each database if they are not found in the current working directory.

+Updates to local databases can be triggered via '-updategeo' flag.

 ### Commandline Arguments
 ```